weiqiangzheng1999/theme-academic-cv/content/publication/cai-accelerated-2023/index.md

 publishDate: '2023-01-15'
 publication_types:
 - paper-conference
-publication: 'Proceedings of the 11th International Conference on Learning Representations (ICLR 2023)'
+publication: 'Proceedings of the 11th International Conference on Learning Representations (ICLR)'
 abstract: We study first-order methods for constrained min-max optimization.
 Existing methods either require two gradient calls or two projections in each iteration, which may be costly in some applications.
 In this paper, we first show that a variant